katkapsasky/cakes-and-bakes/README.md

 ## Features

-Cakes & Bakes consists of two main pages for users; the homepage, which shows all posted recipes and the post a recipe page where users can post a new recipe.
-There is also a registration page for new users, account login and logout pages for existing users and the recipe detail page, accessible to all when a recipe is clicked on which provides the recipe ingredients, method, total time to make and optionally, an image.
+Cakes & Bakes consists of three main pages for users; the Homepage, which shows all posted recipes, the Post a Recipe page where users can post a new recipe, and the Liked Recipes page which shows a list of recipes that user has previously liked.
+There is also a registration page for new users, account login and logout pages for existing users and the recipe detail page, accessible to all when a recipe title is clicked on from the homepage, which provides the recipe ingredients, method, total time to make and optionally, an image.

-Additionally, for site administrators there is a post a category page where they can add a new category and an admin panel from which they can approve, edit and delete recipes and categories.
+Additionally, for site administrators there is a manage categories page where they can add a new category or edit/delete an existing one, and an admin panel from which they can approve, edit and delete recipes.

 ### Existing Features